 Dr. Luis Fernando Murillo is a genuine world citizen.
-He lived, studied and teached in numerous countries all around the world.
+He lived, studied and taught in numerous countries all around the world.
 Now he found his home in Hungary as a professor and also as a Stipendium Hungaricum student at ELTE, and he has big plans for the future too. - A stunning interview made by our new international alumni volunteer, Zaher Akkad, a graduating MSc. student of the University of Miskolc.

 You are doing a post-doc at ELTE University and work as a professor at McDaniel College in Hungary.
 What made you choose Hungary?